-While I agree with Dr. Mercola that fermented soy such as miso, tempeh, and natto is the ONLY safe way to consume soy, he seems to confuse the fact that fermented soy is still very much goitrogenic (thyroid suppressing).
+While it is true that fermented soy is the only safe way to consume soy as the anti-nutrients are significantly reduced, unfortunately, it is still very much goitrogenic (thyroid suppressing).

 In fact, fermentation actually increases the bioavailability of the goitrogens!

-Fermentation can also add the critical vitamin K2 in fermented soy foods like natto.
-The research of Chris Masterjohn indicates that Vitamin K2 is the mysterious “X Factor” vitamin referred to in the writings of Dr. Weston A. Price that supercharges mineral absorption by the body and is so very effective at preventing and repairing tooth decay.
+According to the Weston A. Price Foundation, Vitamin K2 is the mysterious “X-Factor” referred to in the writings of Dr. Weston A. Price.
+This nutrient supercharges mineral absorption by the body and is very effective at preventing and repairing tooth decay.

-Fermentation, then, transforms soy into a nutrient dense food but actually increases the hormone disrupting effects of the isoflavones (goitrogens).
+Fermentation, then, is a double-edged sword when it comes to soy.
+The process transforms soy into a nutrient-dense food but actually increases the hormone-disrupting effects of the plant isoflavones (goitrogens).

 What to do?
 Is fermented soy out of the question too?

-Absolutely not!
-Fermented soy is a nutrient dense food that is a fantastic addition to the diet with one caveat.
-Fermented soy must be consumed within the context of an iodine rich diet.
-Therefore, if you eat the typical American lowfat diet which is incredibly devoid of foods containing thryoid protecting iodine and then suddenly decide to go wild eating fermented soy all the time because you saw something positive about it on the evening news – this could pose a problem for your thyroid health!
+Therefore, if you eat the typical American low-fat diet which is incredibly devoid of foods containing thyroid protecting iodine and then suddenly decide to go wild eating fermented soy all the time because you saw something positive about it on the evening news…this could pose a problem for your thyroid health!

-In this manner, you can enjoy the wondrous health benefits of the fermented soy with no downside from the goitrogenic isoflavones!
+In this manner, you can enjoy the wondrous K2-loaded health benefits of fermented soy with no downside from the thyroid-suppressing isoflavones!